 Emily lived in Toronto, Ontario, from 2019 to 2020 and investigated music therapy strategies for hearing rehabilitation as a postdoctoral researcher at the Sunnybrook Research Institute.
 Emily also performed chamber works with the University of Toronto Contemporary Music Ensemble.
 She was the assistant concertmaster for Hart House Orchestra and principal violist for the University of Toronto Philharmonic Orchestra.

-Originally from the United States, Emily started playing violin at age 7.
+Emily started playing violin at age 7.
 She was a soloist with the Syracuse Symphony Orchestra at age 15.
-In college, Emily studied violin performance at the University of Michigan with Yehonatan Berick.
-At the University of Michigan, she also studied interdisciplinary physics, then earned a Ph.D. from Stanford University in the field of music technology.
-Her doctoral research focused on how performers and listeners anticipate and experience musical tempo changes.
-Her dissertation entitled, “Neural Correlates of Top-Down Musical Temporal Processing” examined the process of temporal anticipation with neuroimaging.
+Emily went on to study violin at the University of Michigan with Yehonatan Berick, where she received a BMA in violin performance and a BS in interdisciplinary physics.
+Emily earned a PhD from the Center for Computer Research in Music and Acoustics (CCRMA) at Stanford University in the field of music technology.
+Her doctoral research used neuroimaging to study how performers and listeners anticipate and experience musical tempo changes.

 Emily makes music and sound installations which have been shown at IRCAM, University of Oslo, ACM Multimedia, Banff, Stanford’s Center for Computer Research in Music and Acoustics, and featured in collaborative films and dance recitals at the University of Michigan.
 Emily has attended festivals including Banff Concert in 21st Century, soundSCAPE, Bowdoin International Music Festival and the St. Lawrence String Quartet Seminar.